DannyyyOnGit/Phase-Shift-Themes/Releases/README.md

 # Theme Release Packages (Download from <a href="https://github.com/TheRealDannyyy/Phase-Shift-Theme-Ports/releases">HERE</a>)
-1. Paste theme folder
-2. Increment version number in "menu-main.ini" and zip file
+1. Increment version number in "menu-main.ini" and zip file name
+2. Update changelog found in "README.txt"
+3. Create zip with theme folder and "README.txt"
-3. Create release with available info (update change log)
+4. Publish release with available info